 At first glance, the height of your toss may not seem like a big deal.
 However, your toss height does play a rather significant role in your ability to execute a quality serve.

 There are three main reasons why the height of your toss is essential:

-- Timing: when you toss a tennis ball you’re providing yourself with just enough time to complete your service motion, which includes the trophy pose as well as your swing.
-If you toss the ball too high, you’re going to be forced to pause in your trophy pose or hesitate and wait for the ball to fall to a height where you can strike it with your racquet.
+- Timing: When you toss a tennis ball, you’re providing yourself with just enough time to complete your service motion, which includes the trophy pose as well as your swing.
+If you toss the ball too high, it’s going to force you to pause in your trophy pose or hesitate and wait for the ball to fall to a height where you can strike it with your racquet.
 If you toss the ball too low, you won’t have enough time to complete your service motion.

 Of course, that begs the question.

 How high should you toss a tennis ball for your serve?